cyberlaboratories/cyberhubs/README.md

 docker pull fherwig/corehub:singleuser # Take a docker image from the DockerHub docker pull -a fherwig/corehub # pull all images from repo on DockerHub
 ```

+## Roadmap
+The following improvements are planned to be implemented:
+1. automatically renew certificats when needed (`certbot reniew --dry-run`, cronjob)